dwyl/learn-hapi/README.md

 #### Read more about REST APIs / RESTful Web Services

-- REST Wikipedia: http://en.wikipedia.org/wiki/REST (you don't need to know all of it, just understand the concept)
+- REST Wikipedia: http://en.wikipedia.org/wiki/REST (*Skim* and make sure you understand the concepts)
 - Beginners Guide: http://www.restapitutorial.com/
 - Basic Q&A for REST: http://katgleason.tumblr.com/post/37836552900/how-i-explained-rest-to-my-wife
 - What are RESTful web services: http://stackoverflow.com/a/3636470/1148249